 - 1. Students will satisfy acceptance standards listed above - 2.
-A high school GPA of 3.0 and a high school or diploma or equivalent and - 3.
-Certification of proficiency in English as a second language is achieved by a 213 computer-based or 80 internetbased on the Test of English as a Foreign Language (TOEFL). - 4.
+A high school GPA of 3.0 and a high school or diploma or equivalent - 3.
+Certification of proficiency in English as a second language (ESL) is achieved by a 213 computer-based or 80 internet-based on the Test of English as a Foreign Language (TOEFL) or an IELTS Band of 6.5 or higher. - 4.
 Additionally, since the U.S. Department of Immigration and Naturalization requires international students to certify financial responsibility, certification of financial resources sufficient to cover college costs must be submitted by the appropriate financial institution.
 Tuition, room and board and required fees must be paid in full prior to beginning classes.